rails/actionform/GUIDE.md

 ### Create the Form

-Active Form provides a Rails generator to create jobs.
+Active Form provides a Rails generator to create forms.
 The following will create a form in `app/forms` (with an attached test case under `test/forms`):

 ```bash